Ideas for bar and restaurant events in 2018

 - Chef vs. Chef: Similar to the bartender mix-off, this idea pits two of your chefs against each other.
 This can be a great way to highlight items on your food menu and let your chefs show off their skills.

-While this list certainly doesn’t represent every single idea for an event, we hope that these ideas can help you when it comes time to plan an event for your business.
-If you have a great event idea that you don’t see here, hit us up on Facebook or Twitter!
+While this list certainly doesn’t contain every single great idea for an event, we hope that these ideas can help you when it comes time to plan an event for your business.